Innmind/documentation/docs/index.md

     This example sends an HTTP response of a `.tar.gz` containing all files contained in a `avatars` directory and with a CSV of all users stored in a database.
 All this is done with the guarantee that you won't run in "out of memory" errors, and other advantages you'll learn throughout this documentation.

 By following the links at the bottom of each page you'll progressively learn your way through Innmind.
-While the [Philosophy](philosophy/index.md) section is an important part you can skip to the [Getting started](getting-started/index.md) section if you want to feel what it's like to code with Innmind.
+While the [Philosophy](philosophy/index.md) chapter is an important part you can skip to the [Getting started](getting-started/index.md) one if you want to feel what it's like to code with Innmind.